laicar/srpg-studio-eclogia/README.md

 **Utils**
 - UnitCommand is a template for a custom unit command (one of the options when you select a unit) which checks if the unit has the appropriate custom skill that would make the command available.
 - AgainAdjacentItem allows the creation of "Instruments", items that refresh all adjacent allies and allows them to act again.
+- PrepScreenStackableItems creates a new prep screen command that merges together items of the same type whose durability is inferior to their maximum durability.
+The result is max-durability items, with leftover uses in an extra item.

 **Graphics**
 - Alphabet-extended is the RTP Alphabet with extra symbols and numbers.